Colorado-State-University-CMB/shell-novice/_episodes/03-create.md

 ### Create a text file
 Let's change our working directory to `thesis` using `cd`, then run a text editor called Nano to create a file called `draft.txt`:

+<mark style="background-color: #CCFF00;">NOTE: This part is kind of crazy since we have VS code in the browser.
+We have to stress that it won't be available on linux servers.</mark>

 ~~~
 $ cd thesis